AbtahiChowdhury/Kitchen-Zealot/README.md

 1. Customers can’t change their name/email/phone number or use different credentials to register

-2. Employees are not customers--they can’t order food
+2. Employees are not customers, so they can’t order food

 3. There is always one manager in the system

-4. There are always at least two delivery people to bid
+4. ~~There are always at least two delivery people to bid~~ One is sufficient now

 5. There is always at least one cook